What is Feline Infectious Peritonitis (FIP)?

 How is FIP Transmitted?

 The benign, or usually harmless, FECV lives in the cells of the intestinal tract and is shed in cats’ feces.
 Cats become infected after they ingest the virus when they groom or eat.
 The mutant feline infectious peritonitis virus (FIPV) that causes the disease is generally not considered to be contagious among cats.
 The exact cause of the mutation of the virus is not known.
 It is likely that it mutates for a number of reasons.
 The FIPV lives inside a type of white blood cell and not in the intestines.
 So once the virus mutates, it is not shed in cats’ feces.

 Two Forms of FIP

 Signs & Symptoms

-There are no symptoms that are unique to FIP.
-However, with either form of FIP, cats will commonly show vague symptoms such as:
+There are no symptoms unique to FIP.
+However, in either form of FIP, cats commonly show vague symptoms such as:

 - Loss of appetite